 As with the majority of loans, bridging lenders will ask for security against the money you borrow.
 Any assets you own may be used as security, including property.
 If you have security, it is more likely that your bridging loan will be approved.

-Your exit strategy for your short-term loan
+Your bridging finance exit strategy

 Your exit strategy is an integral part of your application for a bridging loan.
 Your lender needs to know that you can repay your loan in full within the approved window of time.
 The exit strategy you provide determines where the money is coming from, whether you choose to move to a long-term finance option or you plan to sell your property to release funds.